How to View a Solar Eclipse

 Pinhole Projector

-If you're in a pinch, arguably the easiest is to make a small hole with your fingers.
-It doesn't even have to be circular, just small enough.
+If you're in a pinch, arguably the easiest way to make a pinhole projector is to make a small hole with your fingers.
+You can see the results of me using my hand below.

 Using my hand